Estimated reading time: 8 minutes

 3) Most affairs end

 It’s important to know that, while affairs can be incredibly sexy, compelling, addictive and renewing, most of them end.
 That’s because after the thrill wears off, most people recognize that everyone, even the affair partner is a package deal.
 This means that we all have good points and bad points.
-When two people are in the throes of infatuation, they are only focusing on what’s good.
-This is short-lived, generally speaking.
+When two people are in the throes of infatuation, they’re only focusing on what’s good.
+This is usually short-lived.
 That’s because reality sets in and infatuation fades.
-If the hurt partner doesn’t run to a divorce attorney prematurely, it’s entirely possible and even likely that an affair will die a natural death.
+If the hurt partner doesn’t seek to separate prematurely, it’s entirely possible and even likely that an affair will die a natural death.

 Because hurt and betrayal is so threatening to relationship and so devastating, many people feel they are losing their minds when they learn that their partners have been cheating.
 They can’t eat, sleep, work, think, or function in any substantial way.
 This causes another layer of concern and self-doubt which often leads to depression and anxiety.
 It is important to know that finding out that one’s partner is cheating can be extremely traumatic.
 In fact, current research suggests that hurt partners exhibit symptoms similar to Post Traumatic Stress Syndrome (PTSD).
 It is a major loss and as with most losses, betrayal is intensely disorienting and distressing.